Feeling heard and understood, and being able to do both, is a human need.

 Here are some benefits of empathy that make it an important “social glue”:

-- A sense of empathy can bolster our prosocial (The Relation of Empathy to Prosocial and Related Behaviors), altruistic, and compassionate behavior.
+• Empathy can bolster our prosocial (The Relation of Empathy to Prosocial and Related Behaviors)altruistic, and compassionate behavior.
 And a lack of empathy can disintegrate our social bonds and hinder our growth as humanity.

-- When we cannot empathize with others, especially when they are distressed, it puts them in greater danger of anxiety, depression, dying, and self-harm.
+• A lack of empathy toward others, especially when they are in distress, it puts them in greater danger of anxiety, depression, dying, and self-harm.

-- Without empathy, it is easy to pick up misconceptions and misbeliefs about others.
-It might lead us to wrongly consider good people to be shady, or fraud guys as saintly ones.
+• A lack of empathy can also make it easy for us to build misconceptions and have misbeliefs about others.
+It might lead us to wrongly consider good people as dubious, or fraud ones as saintly.

 Without empathy (narcissists do not seem to have empathy), we could not put ourselves in the shoes of another person and feel their pain, identify with their experiences, or share their sentiments.
 Lacking empathy, we would live “indifferent” lives, not caring much about how others felt or thought.